aalarina/data-science-projects/Satellite Image Matching/README.md

 ## Discussion

+The proposed pipeline successfully matches Sentinel-2 images acquired during different seasons using the pretrained LoFTR Outdoor model.

-The pretrained LoFTR model demonstrates strong robustness to seasonal appearance changes without any additional training.
+The experimental evaluation demonstrates that the model remains robust to seasonal appearance changes, including variations in vegetation, illumination, and partial snow cover, without requiring additional training or fine-tuning.

-The algorithm successfully detects correspondences between Sentinel-2 images even when vegetation, illumination or snow cover differ considerably.

-As expected, the matching quality decreases in homogeneous regions with limited visual texture, particularly in snow-covered areas.
+The spring-to-summer image pair produced substantially more reliable correspondences than the winter-to-summer pair, which can be explained by the greater amount of visual texture and fewer homogeneous regions.
+In contrast, extensive snow cover reduces the number of distinctive features available for matching, leading to fewer high-confidence correspondences.

+Overall, the obtained results indicate that the proposed pipeline is suitable for feature matching in Sentinel-2 imagery under varying seasonal conditions.

 ---

 ## Limitations

-Current limitations of the proposed pipeline include:
+The current implementation has several limitations:

-- fixed tile size (1024 × 1024)
+- images are divided into fixed **1024 × 1024** non-overlapping tiles
-- independent processing of image tiles
+- image tiles are processed independently without interaction between neighboring tiles
-- no geometric verification (e.g., RANSAC) after LoFTR matching
+- no geometric verification (e.g., RANSAC) is applied after LoFTR matching
-- no fine-tuning of the pretrained model on Sentinel-2 imagery
+- cloud-contaminated regions are not explicitly removed before matching

 ---